Honda Insight Insurance Rates

 | Wyoming | $1,138 | -$140 | -11.0% |

-Using high physical damage deductibles can save as much as $450 every year, while buying higher liability limits will push rates upward.
+Using high physical damage deductibles can reduce rates by up to $450 a year, whereas buying more liability protection will increase rates.
 Moving from a 50/100 limit to a 250/500 limit will cost as much as $407 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out anywhere from $1,500 to $2,100 extra per year, depending on your age.
-A high-risk auto insurance policy ranges as much as 42% to 131% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you may be forking out at least $1,500 to $2,100 extra per year, depending on your age.
+Honda Insight insurance for high-risk drivers is expensive and can cost around 42% to 131% more than a normal policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year